To open and analyze an SPSS file with MAXQDA Stats, proceed as follows:

 In MAXQDA Stats, you can create new external data and store it in SPSS format, for example, results from a survey can be inputted and evaluated directly in MAXQDA Stats.

 - If MAXQDA Stats has not yet been launched, select Stats > Start with New External File from MAXQDA’s main ribbon menu.

 - If MAXQDA Stats has already been launched, create a new file directly from the main menu by selecting File > New External File.
 In MAXQDA Stats only one dataset can be open at a time, so Stats will ask if you would like to save the file that is already open or transfer it to MAXQDA, as the data matrix will no longer be available once the external file is open.

 MAXQDA Stats will open directly with an empty Variable List, in which you can insert new variables and subsequently enter values in the Data Editor.

 Save external data in SPSS format

 To save a currently open file as an SPSS file (which can be read by several statistical packages), proceed as follows:

-- Select the menu function File > Save as then, in the window that appears, specify a filename and location for the SPSS file.
+- Select the menu function File > Save As then, in the window that appears, specify a filename and location for the SPSS file.

 - MAXQDA Stats will ask if you also wish to export the codes to SPSS.
 If you answer yes, each code that is available for analysis in the selection window in MAXQDA Stats will be exported as its own variable.
-The values of these variables corresponds to the occurrence of the codes in the relevant documents.
+The values of these variables correspond to the occurrence of the codes in the relevant documents.